Common guidelines relating to compulsory activities

 2) If compulsory activities have not been undertaken and/or approved, students may not sit the examination.
 Their examination registration will be withdrawn by the study administration.

 a) All dates for attendance/participation/handing in are absolute.
-Only documented valid non-attendance constitutes grounds for deferment for handing in material or dispensation from compulsory attendance/participation.
+Self-notification constitutes grounds for deferment for handing in material or dispensation from compulsory attendance/participation.
 The same rules that apply to the examination shall also apply to valid non-attendance.

 b) In the event of valid non-attendance, the department's administration office must be contacted during normal opening hours by no later than the relevant day of attendance/participation/handing in of material.
-In order to obtain deferment, students should normally submit a medical certificate or similar documentation.
-Such must be submitted to the department or postmarked no later than three days after the date of attendance/participation/deadline for handing in material.
-Some departments have their own rules stipulating that students are entitled to submit self-certification of sick leave.
+In order to obtain deferment, students should submit the form notification of absence

 c) In the event of chronic illnesses or other documented reasons for absence, students can have their tuition adjusted, e.g. other compulsory activities, exemption from attendance or deferment of compulsory activities.